 The City Council passed a resolution in November 2013 that formally launched the Downtown Parking Improvement Initiative.

-- A Vibrant Downtown – The downtown parking and transportation system resources must be maximized to ensure the continued vitality of downtown Burlington
+- A vibrant downtown – The downtown parking and transportation system resources must be maximized to ensure the continued vitality of downtown Burlington

-- Great Customer Service – The parking system is often the first and last impression for people driving downtown.
+- Great customer service – The parking system is often the first and last impression for people driving downtown.
 These experiences should be consistently positive and dependable.

-- A Sustainable System – The parking system must minimally generate sufficient revenues to meet its operational and maintenance needs while aiming to also support downtown infrastructure and marketing.
+- A sustainable system – The parking system must minimally generate sufficient revenues to meet its operational and maintenance needs while aiming to also support downtown infrastructure and marketing.

-Since then, the Parking Team, comprised of representatives from the organizations below, has been working to find solutions to the City’s parking and transportation challenges.
+Since then, the Park Burlington team, comprised of representatives from the BBA and DPW, has been working to find solutions to the city’s parking and transportation challenges.

-The BBA focuses on issues that directly impact Burlington businesses, such as transportation and parking and we voice the business community’s concerns and interests in a variety of forum
+The BBA focuses on issues that directly impact Burlington businesses, such as transportation and parking, and we voice the business community’s concerns and interests in a variety of forums.

 The City of Burlington Department of Public Works stewards Burlington’s infrastructure and environment by delivering efficient, effective and equitable public services.